 Estimated reading time: 4 minutes, 17 seconds.

 Having made it through first year, I can honestly say that law school is filled with different kinds of stress – and that’s not always bad thing.
 Law is such a valued degree because employers recognise the rigour and character-building nature of it.
-However, there are some common worries law students face that lead to unnecessary stress.
+However, there are some common worries that stress law students unnecessarily.

-Here are 4 of the biggest things that make first year law students stressed, and how to combat them.
+Here are 4 of the biggest things that stress law students in their first year, and how to combat them.

 It’s no secret that law school can be challenging – reading lists can seem never-ending, deadlines can often creep up at the worst of times and tutors only have so many office hours.